Diocese of Grand Rapids: 1989 to present

-Walkowiak released a statement on November 27, 2019, supporting the decision of Scott Nolan, pastor of St. Stephen Parish in East Grand Rapids, Michigan, to withhold the eucharist from Sara Smolenski.
-A town judge, Smolenski told the local media that Nolan notified her before mass that she could not receive communion because of her same-sex marriage.
-She also said that Nolan had given her communion the week before.
+Walkowiak released a statement on November 27, 2019 supporting the decision of Reverend Scott Nolan, Pastor of St. Stephen Parish in East Grand Rapids, to withhold the Eucharist from Sara Smolenski.
+A town judge, Smolenski told the local media that Nolan notified her before Mass that she could not receive Holy Communion because of her same-sex marriage.
+She also said that Nolan had given her Holy Communion the week before.

-Sex abuse
+Sexual abuse

-In 2002, the Diocese of Grand Rapids acknowledged that it had paid a $500,000 settlement in 1994 to three women who were sexually abused as minors by John Thomas Sullivan, a diocesan priest, during the late 1950's.
+In 2002, the Diocese of Grand Rapids acknowledged that it had paid a $500,000 settlement in 1994 to three sisters who were sexually abused as minors by Reverend John Sullivan during the late 1950s.
 The women did not report the crimes to the diocese until 1993.
-Records showed that Bishop Babcock had accepted Sullivan into the diocese even though Sullivan had previously fathered a child in the Diocese of Manchester.
-Bishop Rose said that the diocese should have never accepted Sullivan.
+Records showed that Bishop Babcock had accepted Sullivan into the diocese, even though Sullivan had previously fathered a child while serving in the Diocese of Manchester.
+Bishop Rose in 2002 said that the diocese should have never accepted Sullivan.

+In 2014 Abigail Simon, a tutor at a Catholic high school in Grand Rapids, was convicted of three counts of first-degree criminal sexual conduct and one misdemeanor count of accosting a minor for immoral purposes.
+Simon claimed that the student sexually assaulted her.
+She was sentenced to eight to 25 years in prison.
+The victim's family sued the diocese in 2015, but the lawsuit was dismissed.
+It was later rejected on two appeals.

-On May 6, 2021, Grand Haven retired priest Fr.
-William Langlois was defrocked after sexual abuse allegations against him were deemed as "credible."The diocese has received allegations in 2018 that Langlois had sexually abused a parishioner when they were a minor between 1999 and 2006.
-The diocese immediately suspended Langlois, notified local authorities, and started an internal investigation.
+In May 2021, Reverend William Langlois from Grand Haven was laicized after sexual abuse allegations against him were deemed as "credible."
+The diocese had received allegations in 2018 that Langlois, who retired in 2016, had sexually abused a minor between 1999 and 2006.
+The diocese immediately suspended Langlois from ministry, notified local authorities, and started an internal investigation.